-While attending the University of Minnesota Law School, Amanda served as an editor for Minnesota Law Review, where she wrote on legal issues related to emerging technologies.
+While attending the University of Minnesota Law School, Amanda served as an editor for Minnesota Law Review, where she wrote on legal issues related to emerging technologies, and as a legal writing student instructor.
 Amanda also was the student director for the Human Rights Litigation & International Advocacy legal clinic and traveled to the United Nations in Geneva, Switzerland to advocate for measures combating violence against women on behalf of one of her clients.
 During her time in law school, she volunteered with the Asylum Law Project, the Native American Services Project, and the International Refugee Assistance Project to provide pro bono legal services to clients around the globe.

 Gray Plant Mooty is recognized as one of the leading corporate law firms in Minnesota and one of the top franchise firms in the world.
 Our roots go back to 1866.
 Today, we are a full-service firm with nearly 180 attorneys and offices in Minneapolis and St. Cloud, Minnesota; Washington, D.C.; and Fargo, North Dakota.